Taryn Wiens

 My writing has been published in the Journal of Architectural Education, Landscape Research Journal, and an award-winning issue of Site Magazine, and presented at the National ASLA conference.
 My work has been supported by Dumbarton Oaks, a Benjamin C. Howland Traveling Fellowship, and the Center for Global Inquiry and Innovation.

-As a designer at Nelson Byrd Woltz and Ground Workshop I’ve worked on a wide range of projects,from residential gardens to the Jackie Joyner Kersee Campus for the Food, Agriculture, and Nutrition Center in East St Louis, a comprehensive landscape plan for Filoli in California, the Dell Slopes at the University of Virginia, Nina Simone’s childhood home in Tryon, NC, a conservation agriculture project in Northern Virginia, and a public park in North Bend, Oregon.
+As a designer at Nelson Byrd Woltz and Ground Workshop I’ve worked on a wide range of projects,from residential gardens and affordable housing to the Jackie Joyner Kersee Campus for the Food, Agriculture, and Nutrition Center in East St Louis, a comprehensive landscape plan for Filoli in California, the Dell Slopes at the University of Virginia, Nina Simone’s childhood home in Tryon, NC, a conservation agriculture project in Northern Virginia, and a public park in North Bend, Oregon.

 get in touch